mykcryptodev/log-a-dog/README.md

 Buy and sell dog coins on the open market.
 Eaters pocket a piece of every trade, and bigger stakes mean bigger rewards.

 ## 🎉 Join the Contest
 Fire up your grill, log those dogs, and show the world your appetite.
-It’s all fun, memes, and tasty gains.
+It’s all fun, memes, and tasty dogs.

 ---